chenchenzi718/Fusion2FreeCAD/README.md

 #### Run All Experiments

-For each model in the dataset, scan features and modify each by random scale factors:
+For each model in the `exp_tools/dataset`, scan features and modify each by random scale factors:

 ```bash
 # Default: 5 random scales per feature in [0.1, 1.9], seed=42